scipy-lectures/scientific-python-lectures/advanced/advanced_numpy/index.rst

     * This is called the *"signature"* of the generalized ufunc
     * The dimensions on which the g-ufunc acts, are *"core dimensions"*

-.. rubric:: Status in Numpy
+.. rubric:: Status in NumPy

-* g-ufuncs are in Numpy already ...
+* g-ufuncs are in NumPy already ...
 * new ones can be created with ``PyUFunc_FromFuncAndDataAndSignature``
 * most linear-algebra functions are implemented as g-ufuncs to enable working with stacked arrays::